aws-powertools/powertools-lambda-python/docs/core/logger.md

 **How do I aggregate and search Powertools logs across accounts?**

 As of now, ElasticSearch (ELK) or 3rd party solutions are best suited to this task.

-Please see this discussion for more information: https://github.com/awslabs/aws-lambda-powertools-python/issues/460
+Please refer to this [discussion for more details](https://github.com/awslabs/aws-lambda-powertools-python/issues/460)